 If your target audience reads a lot of industry blogs and follows influencers, tying up with influencers for writing a “review post” about your product/service would be the best thing to do.

 Taking another example, if your target audience is “social media managers”, then you should definitely invest in Facebook ads where people have mentioned that job role.

 - How does your audience interact with your business?

-Do you sell high end consulting solutions or do you have a free/freemium tool that users can try right away?
-Depending on the same, you need to decide on an “ideal period of time” between being aware about your product and feeling comfortable to buy it.
+Do you sell high-end consulting solutions or do you have a free/freemium tool that users can try right away?
+Depending on the same, you need to decide on an “ideal period of time” between being aware of your product and feeling comfortable to buy it.

 Customers generally take multi-step journeys before buying your product.
 You need to advertise on all different steps.

 - Is advertising a model that you can scale?

 Most companies go blind with digital ads until they burn their fingers.
 A simple equation for deciding if advertising would work for you is